Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Introduction

-Given a quantum many-body system, one might ask how to ascertain the absence of low-energy quasiparticles in any basis and the associated universal diagnostics, if any.
-The simplest diagnostic one might consider for detecting the presence of electronic quasiparticles is via poles in the single-particle Green's function (sharp peaks in the spectral function).
+Given a quantum many-body system, how do we ascertain the absence of low-energy quasiparticles in {\it any\/} basis and the associated universal diagnostics, if any?
+The simplest diagnostic we might consider for detecting the presence of electronic quasiparticles is via poles in the single-particle Green's function (sharp peaks in the spectral function).
 However, the existence of a broad electron spectral function is, by itself, not sufficient to conclude that there are no quasiparticle excitations.
 After all, interacting electrons in one dimension have broad electron spectral functions~\cite{giamarchi}.
 This is understood in Luttinger liquid theory, using a description in terms of a different set of quasiparticles: linearly dispersing bosons associated with collective excitations.
 The electron operator is an exponential of the boson operator, and this leads to the broad spectral functions.
 The bosonic quasiparticles describe {\it all\/} the many-body eigenstates, but the electron operator has a quite complicated form in this representation.
 Similarly, while the electron spectral function in certain fractional quantum Hall phases and paramagnetic Mott insulators \cite{QSL} can be complicated, at low-energies they might host {\it emergent} quasiparticle excitations that are well defined but impossible to diagnose using a two-point spectral function, as the latter quantity is not even a gauge-invariant observable.
 These examples illustrate that the electron spectral function is not a universal diagnostic for detecting quasiparticles; it is useful when the overlap between the wavefunction of the low-energy quasiparticle and the physical electron is non-zero ({\it e.g.\/}, as in a Landau Fermi liquid \cite{AGD}).
 On the other hand, when the two are orthogonal, as in the examples highlighted above, the diagnostic fails and the spectral function is ill equipped to analyze the fate of quasiparticles.
+A further weakness in the spectral function diagnostic is apparent when we consider disordered systems (e.g., even a disordered Fermi liquid).
+Electronic quasiparticles are well defined in such systems \cite{Abrahams81}, but they are not apparent in electronic spectral functions unless the spatial form of the quasiparticle wavefunction is already known: they are not plane waves, as in Fermi liquids in clean crystals.